 Jackson, P. (1991) ‘Festive Folding: a book with a story’, British Origami, 151 (Dec 1991), p.
 14-16

-Meenakshi Mukerji wrote a short article about her fairly straightforward journey to her first published book and gives a few useful tips.
+Meenakshi Mukerji wrote a short article about her fairly straightforward journey to her first published book and gives some useful tips.

 Mukerji, M. (2008) ‘My Book Writing Experience’, The Paper, 97, p.46

-Marc Kirshebaum wrote a couple of guides for origami book writers accessible at cfcorigami.com/resources.
+Marc Kirshebaum wrote a couple of guides for origami book writers at cfcorigami.com/resources.
 Although aimed at self-publishers, the first guide briefly discusses some pros and cons of commercial publishing compared with self-publishing.
 Also there, Wojtek Burczyk and Ilan Garibi wrote a long checklist of things to consider.

 Kirshebaum, M. (n.d.)
 Self-Publishing Guide, Available at: https://docs.google.com/document/d/17Mz_KNRoXopNs9L9F6485iG4V6cyis-csKkvm8AF1S8/edit